 Affidavit Of Support

 An Affidavit of Support demonstrates financial responsibility.
-Used primarily in immigration cases, this affidavit shows that an individual agrees to provide financial support to an immigrant.
+This affidavit is used primarily in immigration cases, and it shows that an individual agrees to provide financial support to an immigrant.
 To be effective, it requires the sponsor’s income details, tax returns, and an oath confirming their commitment.
 This ensures that the immigrant won’t become a public charge.

 Affidavit Of Heirship